102plee/onscreentext_bot/README.md

 # onscreentext_bot

-A java and nodejs application that checks discord messages, then scrolls the messages across your screen.
+A java and nodejs application that checks discord messages, then scrolls the messages across your RootFrame.
 Made to be used for streaming purposes, or just for general fun.

 ## Instructions/Installlation